MatteoH2O1999/setup-python/README.md

 |python-version|The installed Python or PyPy version.
 Useful when given a version range as input.|
 |cache-hit|A boolean value to indicate a cache entry was found (for pip, pipenv and poetry).|
 |python-path|The absolute path to the Python or PyPy executable.|

+## FAQ

+#### No file in (...) matched to [**/requirements.txt or **/pyproject.toml], make sure you have checked out the target repository

+This is a byproduct of [actions/setup-python](https://github.com/actions/setup-python).
+If you wish to cache your pip dependencies, you need to have anywhere in your repository a `requirements.txt` or a `pyproject.toml` file.
+The solution in this case is either creating a blank `requirements.txt` file or stop caching pip (in order to do so simply remove `cache: pip` from your `.yml` file).

 ## Contributing